paprikati/paprikati.github.io/_posts/2020-12-28-gcp-point-in-time.md

 ## Post script

 Note that, as you can see in Google's own docs on [how to do this](https://cloud.google.com/sql/docs/mysql/backup-recovery/pitr#coordinates), you can see binary log events from a normal mysql client by running `SHOW BINLOG EVENTS`.
-This gets you lots of useful information *except* (mind-bogglingly) the timestamp, which means if you only have a timestamp it is spectacularly unhelpful.
-This may be useful if you know exactly what query you want to restore until.
+This gets you lots of useful information, but does not (bizzarely) include the timestamp making it totally useless for our use case.
+The queries that it stores are also hard to search through quickly unless you have the xid of the transaction you are looking for.